-When we perform a CDR for one of these recipients, he or she is subject to the adult
+When we perform a CDR for one of these recipients, they are subject to the adult medical

-medical improvement review standard (MIRS).
-We must determine if the medical improvement
+improvement review standard (MIRS).
+We must determine if the medical improvement (MI)

-(MI) is related to the ability to work, if the recipient's impairment is found not
+is related to the ability to work, if the recipient's impairment is found not to meet

-to meet or equal a current adult listing, and MI is established.
-If the CPD was not
+or equal a current adult listing, and MI is established.
+If the CPD was not based

-based on meeting or equaling a listing, this finding of fact is based on comparison
+on meeting or equaling a listing, this finding of fact is based on comparison of the

 All references to “RFC” in this section are defined as what an individual can still

-do despite his or her limitations, in accordance with DI 24510.006B.1.
-“RFC assessment” refers to the annotation of this function on an SSA approved
+do despite their limitations, in accordance with DI 24510.006B.1.
+“RFC assessment” refers to the annotation of this function on an SSA approved document.